 To be fair to the heroine, she does have the sense to try and shoot him during the rape attempt, but she’s so sorry to see him in a fever as a result of the wound she’s inflicted that she longs to ‘kiss his bad temper away’.

 I don’t.
-If he was shown as at least repenting of it, it might be different, but the whole sorry episode is happily swept under the carpet by heroine and many an avid reader alike.
+If he was shown as at least repenting of it, it might be different, but the whole sorry episode is happily swept under the carpet by both the heroine and many an avid reader alike.

 Theseus in Mary Renault’s ‘The King Must Die’ and ‘The Bull from the Sea’ .

 By the living lord Zeus, this man annoyed me!
 OK, so he is meant to be over confident and machismo, and the men of the age didn’t see why women had any problems with being taken as war prizes (of course all Theseus’ war prizes adore him), but I detest him anyway, if only because the reader is expected to cheer him along as he avidly sets about destroying the nasty king-for-a-year sacrificing matriarchies wherever he goes (it’s worth noting here that it’s always on the one day a year that the King is due to be sacrificed that he comes across them).
 Everyone admires him, which isn’t surprising, as he generally kills off anyone who doesn’t.